mat-docs/mtap-docs/AAS/2019.3/csharp/write.md

 ```

 ### Events
 You will need **Events** to write to the output.
-In this example we [generate some random Event samples](./src/MAT.OCS.Streaming.Samples/Samples/Basic/EventsWrite.cs#L67) for the purpose of demonstration.
+In this example we [generate some random event samples](./src/MAT.OCS.Streaming.Samples/Samples/Basic/EventsWrite.cs#L67) for the purpose of demonstration.
 ```cs
 var events = GenerateEvents(20, (DateTime)output.SessionOutput.SessionStart); // Generate some events data
 ```

-Then you can just [send the Events using `SendEvent` method in **EventsOuput**](./src/MAT.OCS.Streaming.Samples/Samples/Basic/EventsWrite.cs#L68).
+Then you can just [send the events using `SendEvent` method on **EventsOuput**](./src/MAT.OCS.Streaming.Samples/Samples/Basic/EventsWrite.cs#L68).
 ```cs
 var tasks = events.Select(ev => output.EventsOutput.SendEvent(ev)).ToArray(); // enqueue and send the events to the output through the EventsOutput
 ```

 ### Closing session

-Once you sent all your data, don't forget to [set the session state to closed](./src/MAT.OCS.Streaming.Samples/Samples/Basic/TData.cs#L132) and [send the session details](./src/MAT.OCS.Streaming.Samples/Samples/Basic/TData.cs#L133).
+Once you sent all your data, don't forget to [set the session state to closed](./src/MAT.OCS.Streaming.Samples/Samples/Basic/TData.cs#L135) and [send the session details](./src/MAT.OCS.Streaming.Samples/Samples/Basic/TData.cs#L136).
 ```cs
 output.SessionOutput.SessionState = StreamSessionState.Closed; // set session state to closed.
 In case of any unintended session close, set state to Truncated output.SessionOutput.SendSession(); // send session